uperl/Archive-Libarchive-FFI/README.md

 # DESCRIPTION

-This module provides a functional interface to `libarchive`.  `libarchive` is a C library that can read and write archives in a variety of formats and with a variety of compression filters, optimized in a stream oriented way.
-A familiarity with the `libarchive` documentation would be helpful, but may not be necessary for simple tasks.
+This module provides a functional interface to libarchive.  libarchive is a C library that can read and write archives in a variety of formats and with a variety of compression filters, optimized in a stream oriented way.
+A familiarity with the libarchive documentation would be helpful, but may not be necessary for simple tasks.
 The documentation for this module is split into four separate
 documents: